 The Mount Vernon Veteran Service Agency (VSA) established in 1945 has a rich history of assisting veterans and their families in times of both war and peace.

 The Mt.
-Vernon Veterans Service Agency (VSA) under the direction of Carlos A. Diaz provides Veterans with assistance obtaining local, state, and federal benefits and entitlements, and referral services to veterans and their eligible dependents in the municipality.
+Vernon Veterans Service Agency (VSA) assists Veterans in obtaining local, state, and federal benefits and entitlements, and referral services to veterans and their eligible dependents in the municipality.
 We also advocate for services, funding, and legislation to improve the quality of life of Mt.
 Vernon’s vets.
 Our services are protected by the Privacy Act of 1978 and HIPPA and are always offered free of charge.

 Regardless of veteran status, people who are unsure where to turn for basic needs like food, shelter, and healthcare can still call 2-1-1 to be connected with resources.